Web SQL Database

 The creation event handler is invoked only once if the database does not exist.
 There is no event handle for the database opened event but, in the synchronous database API, no other code is run until the database creation operation is completed.

-To execute SQL statements synchronously:
+To execute SQL statements synchronously, follow these steps:

 1. In the Web SQL Database API, each SQL statement must be executed under a transaction.
 To create a transaction, use either transaction() or readTransaction() method returned by the openDatabaseSync() method: